matsui528/rii/docs/source/tutorial.rst

 -----------------

 The search can be conducted on a **subset** of the whole PQ-codes.
-Such subset-search is practically important, for example of image search, we can filter out unrelated images by checking their tags, and run feature-based search to find the similar images to the query.
+Such subset-search is practically important.
+For example of image search, we can filter out unrelated images by checking their tags, and run feature-based search to find the similar images to the query.